Welcome to the first tutorial!

 Use the participant pace to share files and questionnaires with your students, which they will consult and fill in at their own pace, respectively.
 These surveys are a great way to ask students to prepare for an upcoming class or to review how well they can handle the material seen in a previous one.

-The participant pace is also an efficient way to gather feedback and find out your learners' interests.
+The participant pace is also an efficient way to gather feedback and discover your learners' interests.
 Use it to get to know your students in anticipation of a class or a course and structure it accordingly.

 As long as a questionnaire is online, students will be able to access it, answer it, and review how well they did once they've completed it.
 This means every student fills in the survey whenever they have time to do so.